 Mortgage rescue scam warning: Scammers targeting homeowners after a disaster

-The deadly wildfires in Maui that have destroyed more than 2,200 structures are a devastating reflection of the damage left behind from natural disasters.
+The deadly wildfires in Maui that have destroyed more than 2,200 structures are a devastating reflection of the damage left behind by natural disasters.

 The Office of the Inspector General (OIG) for the U.S. Department of Housing and Urban Development (HUD) released a memo warning about the common tactics used by these scammers.